 Reading Lists at Salford - the University of Salford's online reading list system.
 Search or browse to locate reading lists attached to the modules you are studying.
-Link directly to SOLAR Library search to view the library holdings for that item, including electronic access (where available).
+Link directly to Library Search to view the library holdings for that item, including electronic access (where available).

 Exam papers - View past exam papers online.
 Please note you will need to set up Off Campus proxy on your pc if accessing exam papers off campus.

 USIR - The University of Salford Institutional Repository, providing access to research carried out at the University of Salford, including theses.

 Turnitin - Turnitin is the University's online assignment submission system.
 It is accessed via Blackboard.
 Where appropriate, you will be asked to submit work to Turnitin for marking.